GraceAyo/LITA_Class_Documentation/README.md

 ## Data Sources

 ## Tools Used
-Microsoft Excel for Data Cleaning, Analysis and Visualization SQL - Structured Query Language for Quring of Data GitHub for Portfolio Buliding
+- Microsoft Excel for Data Cleaning, Analysis and Visualization
+- SQL - Structured Query Language for Querying of Data
+- GitHub for Portfolio Buliding